aholkner/bacon/doc/index.rst

 Bacon Game Engine
 =================

-*Bacon* is Python module for making 2D games that will run on Windows and OS X.  It provides functions for drawing graphics and playing sounds, and receiving input from the mouse, keyboard and game controllers.
+*Bacon* is a Python module for making 2D games that run on Windows and OS X.  It provides functions for drawing graphics, playing sounds, and receiving input from the mouse, keyboard and game controllers.

 Contents: